-Colistra teaches beginning and advanced public relations, advertising and strategic communications classes in the Reed College of Media.
+Colistra teaches beginning and advanced public relations, advertising, research and strategic communications classes in the Reed College of Media.
 She is an award-winning professor, having won five prestigious teaching-related awards:

 Promising Professor Award (First Place) from the Association for Education in Journalism & Mass Communication (AEJMC) (National Award, Awarded 2012)

 PR SuPRstar Award for Professional Freedom & Responsibility from AEJMC (National Award, Awarded 2011)

 Public Relations Educator of the Year Award from the Public Relations Society of America—WV Chapter (State Award, Awarded 2012)

 Faculty Excellence in Civic Engagement Award through the WVU Center for Civic Engagement (University Award, Awarded 2012)

 Golden Quill Teaching Award (College Award based solely on student nominations, Awarded 2014)

 Colistra Extended Bio